CaptainComputer1/CaptainComputer1/README.md

-- 👋 Hi, I’m @CaptainComputer1
+- 👋 Hi, I’m Sean Lawrence, AKA @CaptainComputer1.
-- 👀 I’m interested in computer programming.
+- 🖥 I’m interested in computer programming.
 - 🌱 I’m currently learning programming languages like Python, C++, Java, and JavaScript, software engineering and artificial intelligence.
+- 💞️ I also love to hang out with friends, watch Marvel and other movies, exercise and eat healthy, and just have a great time!
-- 💞️ I’m looking to collaborate on projects from school, companies and other places.
+- 👀 I’m looking to collaborate on projects from school, companies and other places.
 - 📫 How to reach me: seanlawrence89@outlook.com.

 <!---